djpai/StreamConduit/README.md

             }

- e.g.  Takes DataLake upload read-stream and converts it into write-stream for use.
+ e.g.  DataLake upload to read-stream converted into write-stream for use.

             DataLakeFileClient fc = await FileClient.CreateFileAsync("myfile.txt");